anssilaitila/contact-list/README.txt

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/contact-list)

-= Can I customize which fields appear for each contact? =

-Yes — add or remove fields like photo, position, social profiles, categories, and custom entries via settings or a custom template.

-= Can users submit or update their info from the front end? =

-Yes — front-end editing and submission is supported and can be enabled per user role.

-= How does the contact email form work? =

-Visitors can email contacts directly using a secure, reCAPTCHA-protected form.
-Contact emails stay hidden to prevent spam.

-= Can I group or filter contacts by location? =

-Absolutely.
-You can categorize contacts and filter by country, state, city, category, or any custom field.
-Dropdowns are auto-generated for convenience.

 = Can I use the plugin for a business directory? =